 - Understanding the sharp differentiation between the third-person concepts presented here and a first-person experience is crucial.
 If those two get mixed up, total confusion is the result.

-- There is a tiny bit of wiggle room in terms of what is possible in the external world, given that our understanding of physics is imperfect.
+- There is a bit of wiggle room in terms of what is possible in the external world, given that our understanding of physics is imperfect.
 We don’t actually know everything about how reality works, nor can we ever know anything scientifically about how Deep Reality works.

 - Notice that this theory says nothing about the existence or nonexistence of a deity.
 Such a question is beyond the scope of any rational discourse.

 - The statements about the relationship between awakening and compassion have caused sufficient confusion that I will write a separate post about that specifically.
 TL;DR – Compassion is super important, but different than awakening.